Ferry-Li/VeriBib/README.md

 [English](README.md) | [简体中文](README_CN.md)

-## Why ScholarBib?
+## Why VeriBib?

 With the widespread adoption of LLMs (like ChatGPT, Claude, and DeepSeek) in academic writing, a critical problem has emerged: **Citation Hallucination**.
 AI models frequently invent plausible-sounding but entirely fake papers, mix up real authors with incorrect titles, or hallucinate non-existent publication venues.

-**ScholarBib** is designed to act as an automated fact-checker for your reference list.
+**VeriBib** is designed to act as an automated fact-checker for your reference list.
 It helps researchers verify their BibTeX citations by:

 - Cross-referencing citations against Google Scholar to detect completely fabricated papers.
 - Identifying "partial hallucinations" (e.g., real paper title, but hallucinated authors or publication year).